sohistinfo/sohistinfo.github.io/english.md

 # 📅 Program

+#### January 27, 2024, from 3 PM to 5 PM

+_Neural Networks: A 100 Years of Technologized Neurophysiology_
+- [Théo Lepage-Richer](https://www.utm.utoronto.ca/iccit/people/theo-lepage-richer), University of Toronto (Canada) and [Ranjodh Singh Dhaliwal](https://ranjodhdhaliwal.com/), University of Basel (Switzerland)
+- Discussant: [Valentin Goujon](https://medialab.sciencespo.fr/equipe/valentin-goujon/) - Sciences Po medialab (France)

+> While currently known as a biologically inspired, statistical approach to artificial intelligence, neural networks were first introduced as a neuroanatomical and, later, psychiatric approach to racial and pathological difference.
+Materialized through practices as varied as silver staining and colonial health policies, brain lacerations and electroshock therapy, and ultimately the software implementation of simulated neurons, neural networks were directly inscribed onto certain bodies to produce a recognition of who—or what—qualifies as an intelligent subject and who doesn’t.
+In this talk, Ranjodh Singh Dhaliwal and Théo Lepage-Richer revisit five key moments in that model’s history to reconstruct some of the situated practices, social histories, mediating techniques, and ontological assumptions that informed the machine learning model known as neural networks.
+Far from signaling the ultimate convergence of human and machine intelligence, neural networks highlight the technologization of neurophysiology that characterizes virtually all strands of neuroscientific and AI research of the past century.
+Taking this traffic as its starting point, this talk explores how cognition came to be constructed as essentially computational in nature, to the point of underwriting a technologized view of human biology, psychology, and sociability.

+#### Upcoming dates

+- February 10, 2025, from 3 PM to 5 PM - [Cédric Neumann](https://technique-societe.cnam.fr/neumann-cedric-1143977.kjsp) - CNAM, HT2S (France)
+- April 1st 2025 - [Marie-José Durand-Richard](http://www.sphere.univ-paris-diderot.fr/spip.php?article90&lang=fr) - CNRS-Paris 7, SPHERE (France)
+- April 14, 2025, from 3 PM to 5 PM - [Jaroslav Švelch](http://svelch.com/cv/) - Charles University (Czech Republic)
+- June 16, 2025, from 3 PM to 5 PM - [Michael Homberg](https://zzf-potsdam.de/institut/personen/mitarbeiter_innen/michael-homberg) - Centre for Contemporary History (ZZF) Potsdam (Germany)

+# Past dates

 #### December 16, 2024, from 3 PM to 5 PM
 _The present is boring, but the future is bright?!
 A transnational history of the introduction of computers in education since the 1960s_
 - [Barbara Hof](https://www.researchgate.net/profile/Barbara-Hof) - University of Lausanne (Switzerland)